Tame nodal stacky curves: Introduction

 \subsection{Conventions}

 We work over a field $\mathbbm k$, not assumed to be algebraically closed except in the context of Brauer groups.
-All stacks are assumed to be tame, separated, Deligne-Mumford, and of finite type over $\mathbbm k$.
-Note that the tameness hypothesis means that $\fieldchar\mathbbm k$ is always coprime to $n$ and is coprime to 2 when discussing doubly-twisted curves.

-We take a \textit{stacky curve} to be a tame, proper, geometrically integral, one-dimensional Deligne-Mumford stack with trivial generic stabilizer of finite type over a field.
-We assume that all of our nodes are \textit{split}, meaning that each node as well as their preimages in a normalization are $\mathbbm k$-points.
+We take a \textit{stacky curve} to be a tame, proper, geometrically connected, one-dimensional Deligne-Mumford stack with trivial generic stabilizer of finite type over $\mathbbm k$.
+We assume that all of our nodes are \textit{split}, meaning that each node as well as their preimages in the normalization are $\mathbbm k$-points.
+Note that the tameness hypothesis means that $\fieldchar\mathbbm k$ is always coprime to $n$ and is coprime to 2 when discussing doubly-twisted nodes.